sveltejs/svelte/site/content/docs/06-accessibility-warnings.md

 <!-- A11y: visible, non-interactive elements with an on:click event must be accompanied by an on:keydown, on:keyup, or on:keypress event. -->
 <div on:click={() => {}} />
 ```

+Note that the `keypress` event is now deprecated, so it is officially recommended to use either the `keyup` or `keydown` event instead, accordingly.

 ---